-Remember back to 2020-2021 when we announced an exciting new “breadfruit” initiative in partnership with the grassroots Haitian Women’s Federation has come since the “Breadfruit Project” was first launched in partnership with PWRDF back in 2020.
+You won’t believe how far the Haitian Women’s Federation has come since the “Breadfruit Project” was first launched in partnership with PWRDF back in 2020.
 350+ women strong, and representing 7 distinct villages, these ladies are leading the charge for sustainable development in their communities.

 The women have achieved some huge goals:

 – Planting of a sustainable breadfruit tree nursery

 – Launch of agri-business, providing milling services for local farmers of rice, corn and other grains – now earning consistent revenue, which is reinvested back into the community

 By June 2022, the first 500 breadfruit saplings were ready for distribution and sale to grow even more breadfruit!
 Today, the nursery produces 100-200 saplings per month.

 With the support of Trees That Feed Foundation, saplings are shared with other organizations and/or sold or distributed to more local farmers to continue the fight against deforestation and food insecurity.

 Over 3,000 delicious and nutritious breadfruit konparets have now been distributed in the community!

 Check out the slideshow below to follow the progress from project start-up to current stage! 🙂